 The majority of full-time workers will have the same shift every day unless they work in retail or a similar profession.
 However, a full-time schedule will almost always add up to 40 hours a week.
 Employees who receive a salary are also considered full time, but they generally receive higher pay and are not able to receive overtime.

 Any work schedule that is less than full time is considered a part-time schedule.
 While people who work part-time schedules typically earn less than full-time workers, these schedules provide a great deal of flexibility, which is beneficial to people with responsibilities outside of work.

 Part-time work will almost never include benefits.
 Also, part-time schedules can be extremely erratic, with an employee's schedule differing from week to week.
 A part-time schedule example could be 8 a.m. to 12 p.m. from Tuesday through Thursday, and 10 a.m. to 6 p.m. on Saturday and Sunday.

 With a rotating work schedule, an employee's schedule will shift between day, night, and swing shifts.
 Workplaces institute rotating work schedules so that no employee is forced to continually work an unfavorable shift.

-Rotating work schedules are very uncommon and are usually reserved for careers in construction, hospitals, the military, road work, and power plants.
+Rotating work schedules are very uncommon and are usually reserved for careers in construction, health care, the military, road work, and power plants.
 Depending on the job site, work shifts can cycle quarterly or weekly.

 The benefit of a rotating work schedule is that employees have more personal time than those working a traditional schedule, allowing them to complete errands and spend time with their loved ones.